Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Conclusion

 The SPEC code has been used to perform a large number of free-boundary stellarator equilibrium calculations including bootstrap current that allowed us to completely characterize classical stellarators in terms of their equilibrium $\beta$-limit.
 For configurations with low bootstrap current ($\hat{C}<\hat{C}_{crit}$), an ideal equilibrium $\beta$-limit has been identified, where a central $(m,n)=(1,0)$ island appears.
 Stronger bootstrap current ($\hat{C}>\hat{C}_{crit}$) prevents this central island to open.
 Instead, a chaotic equilibrium $\beta$-limit is reached, where the radial heat transport generated by pressure-induced magnetic islands and magnetic field line chaos competes with turbulence.
 We have implemented a proxy function to determine if the effective volume of parallel diffusion proposed by \citet{paulHeatConductionIrregular2022} is greater than zero, thereby assessing the impact of the field line topology on radial transport and deducing the equilibrium $\beta$-limit from SPEC equilibrium calculations.

-An analytical model showed good agreement with the ideal equilibrium $\beta$-limit obtained numerically.
-The general trend for the chaotic equilibrium $\beta$-limit could also be extracted for strong bootstrap current.
+An analytical model showed good agreement with the ideal equilibrium $\beta$-limit obtained numerically \ab{for weak bootstrap current}.
+The general trend for the chaotic equilibrium $\beta$-limit could also be extracted for \ab{stronger bootstrap current, up to $\hat{C}\sim 2$}.
 Analytical insights provided ways to predict the effect of design parameters on the equilibrium $\beta$-limit; for example, the ideal $\beta$-limit has been shown to increase with $\hat{C}$, while the chaotic equilibrium $\beta$-limit decreases with $\hat{C}$, thereby showing a peak equilibrium $\beta$-limit around $\hat{C}_{crit}$.
-The critical value of $\hat{C}_{crit}$ depends only on the inverse aspect ratio.
+The critical value of $\hat{C}_{crit}$ depends only on the inverse aspect ratio\ab{, under reasonable assumptions}.

 To improve the equilibrium $\beta$-limit of stellarators, optimization of different parameters can be performed.
 For example, \citet{Landreman2021a} recently coupled SPEC with the simsopt framework \citep{Landreman2021b} to perform optimization for good magnetic surfaces at the same time as quasisymmetry in vacuum, and \citet{Baillod2022} showed that good magnetic surfaces can be recovered in finite $\beta$, finite current equilibria by modifying either the plasma boundary, the coils, or by injecting a toroidal current in the plasma.
 Applying the same recipe to a sequence of equilibria with increasing $\beta$, one can optimize a stellarator configuration for larger equilibrium $\beta$-limit.
 Note however that the fraction $f_{PD}$ is generally not a smooth function of the equilibrium and might not be a good target function for optimization.
 Another smooth function should be developped from the radial magnetic field component $ B_{r}$ if one desires to minimize the impact of field line topology on radial transport.